diljot0083/react-mini-projects/README.md

 Components
 Hooks (useState, useEffect, etc.)
 Props & Events
-State management
+State Management
-Local storage
+Local Storage
-Conditional rendering
+Conditional Rendering
-Form handling
+Form Handling
-Basic styling
+Basic Styling (CSS / Tailwind CSS)

 📌 Purpose of This Repository
-💡 This is a personal practice and revision space, not meant for production.
+💡 This is a personal practice and revision space, not intended for production use.

-🔁 To revise core React concepts quickly
+🔁 Revise core React concepts quickly

-🔧 To experiment with UI ideas and logic
+🔧 Experiment with UI ideas and logic

-🧪 To test different approaches in React
+🧪 Test different approaches in React

-✅ To maintain regular hands-on coding habits
+✅ Maintain regular hands-on coding habits

 📁 Projects in This Repo
 Each folder in this repository represents a standalone mini project.
 Examples include:

-✅ To-Do List App
+To-Do List App
-✅ Counter App
+Counter App
-✅ Theme Toggler
+Theme Toggler
-✅ Calculator UI
+Calculator UI
-✅ Form Validation
+Form Validation
 ...and more coming soon!

 Feel free to explore each folder independently.